ksaalfeld/exprplusplus/README.md

     set y [expr {add($x)}]
     # y: 28

-The capability of `round()` function is extended by optional new arguments to specify the rounding mode and integral saturation:
+The capability of the `round()` function is extended by optional new arguments to specify the rounding mode and integral saturation:

     round(x, [mode, [type]])